UT-Austin-RPL/amago/README.md

 [BabyAI](https://arxiv.org/abs/1810.08272) is a collection of procedurally generated gridworld tasks with simple lanugage instructions.
 We create a fun multi-task variant for adaptive agents.

-[Example `wandb`](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/vjgzlxpk?nw=nwuserjakegrigsby) and [multi-seed report](https://wandb.ai/jakegrigsby/amago-v3-reference/reports/Multi-Task-BabyAI-AMAGOv2--Vmlldzo5ODAxNjc1) (which uses an outdated version of AMAGO).
+[Example multi-seed report](https://wandb.ai/jakegrigsby/amago-v3-reference/reports/Multi-Task-BabyAI-AMAGOv2--Vmlldzo5ODAxNjc1) (which uses an outdated version of AMAGO).

 <br>